fabyr/bayernatlas-heightmapper/README.md

 By default, a pixel will represent an area of `20x20` meters.
 This can be changed by using `--units 100`, to change it to `100x100` meters for example, etc.
 The lower the value, the higher the resolution, but the longer the image will take to download.
-The resolution is also limited by the server. `--units 20` is approximately the minimal resolution.
+The resolution is also limited by the server. `--units 20` is approximately the minimal value.

 The physical size the image is covering can be changed by using `--size`.
 To capture an area of `10000x8000` meters for example, you would have to use `--size 5000x4000`, as it specifies how far the region extends into each direction